-Outside, as sequined circus performers and magicians with megaphones whizz by, audiences lining up for Coma look somewhere between tense and excited as they – and I – await the coming darkness.
-We file into the confined space with trepidation, making our way to a bunk bed of our choice, as instructed by the speaker.
+My fellow audience members look somewhere between tense and excited.
+We file into a confined space with trepidation, making our way to a bunk bed of our choice.
 The beds are stacked in three tiers, each hosting an uncomfortably rigid vinyl mattress.
 It feels as though we’re in a hospital, mental asylum or jail.
 It’s warm, and my skin sticks to the vinyl.

 Once in our bunks, headphones go on as confused whispers between guests float through the room.
 Anxiety builds.